 In Galatians 4:9-11, Paul was referring to the yearly feasts of the Mosaic Law not to the seventh day Sabbath of God’s Moral Law (Exodus 20:8-11).
 Paul wrote, “But now after you have known God, or rather are known by God, how is it that you turn again to the weak and beggarly elements, to which you desire again to be in bondage?
 You observe days and months and seasons and years.
 I am afraid for you, lest I have labored for you in vain” (Galatians 4:9-11).

 These laws were part of the Mosaic law which was the temporary law of the Old Testament.
-It regulated the priesthood, sacrifices, feasts, rituals, meat and drink offerings, etc., all of which foreshadowed and ended at the cross.
-This law was added “till the seed should come,” and that seed was Christ (Galatians 3:16, 19).
+They regulated the priesthood, sacrifices, feasts, rituals, meat and drink offerings, etc., all of which foreshadowed and ended at the cross.
+The Moses’ law was added “till the seed should come,” and that seed was Christ (Galatians 3:16, 19).
 It pointed forward to Christ’s sacrifice so, when He died, it came to an end (1 Kings 2:3, Acts 13:39).

-There is no basis in the Bible for assuming that the “days” of which Paul here spoke refer to the seventh day Sabbath.
+There is no basis in the Bible for assuming that the “days” of which Paul in Galatians 4:9-11 spoke refer to the weekly seventh day Sabbath.
 Nowhere in the Bible is the seventh day referred to in the language here used.
 The seventh day Sabbath was instituted at creation (Genesis 2:1–3) before the entrance of sin.
 Also, it was instituted some 2,500 years before the inauguration of the ceremonial system at Mt.
 Sinai.

 If observance of the seventh day Sabbath subjects a man to bondage as some wrongly assume, it must be that the Creator Himself entered into bondage when He observed the world’s first Sabbath!
-That conclusion is unthinkable, as God said all that He created was very good and then blessed the seventh day (Genesis 2:2,3).
+God said all that He created was very good and then blessed the seventh day (Genesis 2:2,3).

 Moses’ Law Abolished – God’s Law Stands Forever